 The restaurant is located a tad north of the intersection of W. Warm Springs Road and Stephanie Street, in a strip mall that also is home to a Sprouts.
 The mall is located across the street from the Galleria Commons shopping center about a quarter and a mile southwest of the Sunset Station Hotel and Casino.

 This Outback Steakhouse is located right across from the Canyon Gate Country Club, at pretty much the intersection of Sahara and Durango.
 It’s roughly a half mile east of the Village Square Mall.
 Like the Outback on Rainbow, it is just outside the official boundaries of Summerlin.

 Las Vegas, NV 89117-5830

 Las Vegas Strip Outback Menus

-The main difference between Las Vegas Boulevard Outback Steakhouses and other locations is that prices here on the Strip seem to be more expensive than you’ll typically find elsewhere.
+The main difference is that the two Las Vegas Boulevard Outback Steakhouses have prices that seem to be more expensive than you’ll typically find elsewhere.
 Still, considering most of the traditional Las Vegas Strip steakhouses are much more pricier, many visitors find Outback to be a much better value for their vacation dollar.
 (Not to mention more casual and convenient).